shnydercom/metaExplorer/doc/designconsiderations.md

 the state of the react-component must be completely irrelevant if the react-component is destroyed.
 All application state mutations should be done through actions, that can be triggered in React

+react-components only export the result of the connect-function, anything else is internal

 ## style considerations/code convenctions/patterns:
 a dollar sign at the end is a common RxJS convention to identify variables that reference a stream
 # fat arrows: